Anyone who’s been on the market for headphones may have noticed a trend that has started emerging:

 The price of certain noise cancelling headphones seems to be dropping.

 We noticed this specifically with a couple brands, one of which is Sony.
 Their new WH-1000xm4 model, which was just released this past fall is already seeing a drop in its retail price - which, if not reflected at the time of this publishing, will be very soon.

-The story is the same for another fairly recent release, the Shure Aonic 50 - which I also reviewed on this channel not so long ago.
+The story is the same for another fairly recent release, the Shure Aonic 50 - which I also compared to the Aonic 40 on this channel not so long ago.
 You can now save up to 25 percent on these, which are also one of the newer more prevalent options for noise cancelling headphones.

 Now, it is of course not abnormal for price adjustments and sales to occur at this time of year, especially with the holidays right around the corner.

 But, the cases noted above are especially strange, and nearly unheard of for models that are barely a few months old.
 This indicates that there is more stock of these units at this moment than might previously had been expected.
 So in short, people have been buying noise cancelling headphones less than usual.